Chacma Baboon

 • The baboons have the habit of turning over stones in search of suitable food, so it's quite easy to tell where a troop has been foraging.

-• These primates spend time grooming each other, which strengthens their position in the troop.
+• Chacma baboons spend time grooming each other, which strengthens their position in the troop.

-• As it comes to food and water, they rely on each other.
-Every member of a baboon family or group takes part in the search of water and food.
+• As it comes to food and water, Chacma baboons rely on each other.
+Every member of a baboon family or group takes part in the search for water and food.
 These monkeys have cheek pouches where they store food.

 • The baboon infants like to spend time playing with each other high in the trees.

-• These primates are able to travel by walk more than 4 miles between sunrise and sunset, stopping only in order to hide from the midday sun in the shade.
+• Chacma baboons are able to travel by walking more than 4 miles (6.4 km) between sunrise and sunset, stopping only in order to hide from the midday sun in the shade.

 References